UCaNLabUMB/gr-owc/docs/hardware_characterization/Electrical to Optical.md

 ![Figure 4: Physical setup](/docs/hardware_characterization/Images/section3_setup.png)

 Tx side:
-- [Same as Voltage vs Power]
+- Use the BNC cable to connect the Function Generator (FG) input Ch1 &rarr; LED male jumping wires.
+- Use the BNC cabe connect FG input ch2 &rarr; oscilloscope input ch1 (input signal).
+- Turn on FG, press 1 (for channel 1) &rarr; Output Load &rarr; Set To High Z &rarr; More &rarr; Dual Channel &rarr; Tracking &rarr; Identical &rarr; Done.
+- Press on Parameter &rarr; change frequency (e.g., 10kHz), amplitude (e.g., 1 $V_{pp}$), offset (e.g., 8.5 V).
 - Press on Waveforms &rarr; sine
 - Press 1 & 2 &rarr; Output On.

 Rx side:
 - Turn on the photo-detector, with lens and filter included, use a BNC cable to connect photo-detector output &rarr; LPF & DC Block &rarr; oscilloscope input ch2.
 - To ensure the 2 signals are center in oscilloscope, adjust the Scale &rarr; press 1 & 2 and adjust small knob (in Position Push to Center) &rarr; Menu (in trigger setting) &rarr; Source select 1 or 2 &rarr; Force Trig &rarr; adjust the Level knob (i.e., if Source 1, the horizontal level at the middle of ch1 signal, if Source 2, the horizontal level at the $-V_{p}$).
-- Turn on the oscilloscope, press 1 &rarr; Coupling DC & Termination 1M&Omega, press 2 &rarr; Coupling AC & Termination 1M&Omega.
+- Turn on the oscilloscope, press 1 &rarr; Coupling DC & Termination 1M$\Omega$, press 2 &rarr; Coupling AC & Termination 1M$\Omega$.
 - Press Math &rarr; FFT &rarr; FFT Source &rarr; Adjust Multipurpose a knob &rarr; Change it to ch2.

 **Results**